Some of these questions and other topics will be covered in more detail on the

 Q: Is there a way to print the display without all the headers and icons?

-Yes, just click on the Print link locate above the control tabs.
+A: Yes, just click on the Print link locate above the control tabs.
 A format that is simplified for printing is presented and you can use the print function of your browser to print the page.

 NOTE: On the Individual, Ancestors and Descendants pages you have the option to create a report in 'pdf' format for the information you are viewing.
 To make use of this option you will need to have installed Adobe Reader in order to view the report.
 If you don't already have it, you can download the (free) Adobe Reader software by clicking this link.